EthanBates/GS-Rewrite/README.md

 # GS-Rewrite
+THIS IS THE TESTING BRANCH.
+DO NOT PUSH CHANGES UNLESS SPECIFIED.

 This is a rewrite of a pet project I made with WalrusWarrior, the goal is to be much more simplified and easy to work with than the older version.

 So, what do you do in this game?
 Well... not much right now.
 Besides attacking random monsters and collecting gold until you take your last breath!